Astrocal

 • The booking's start_time and end_time are updated.
 The booking ID and cancel token remain the same.

-• The Google Calendar event is updated with the new times.
+• The calendar event is updated with the new times (for all connected calendar providers).

 • Reschedule emails with an updated .ics attachment are sent to both parties.